limex/OpenSwitchMaps/README.md

    - Chrome: chrome://extensions/ -> Load unpacked
 1. Optional:

-   Increase the build version in Powershell (if needed):
+   Increase the build version before 'Build the extension' in Powershell (if needed):
-   - Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
+   - Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process    (optional in case of security warning)
    - .\inc_patch.ps1

+### c) Load unpacked dist directory from github

+1. Download the /dist Directory from github to a Directory of of your choice
+1. Add to your Chrome/Firefox
+   - Chrome: chrome://extensions/ -> Load unpacked

 ## How to use